open-game-collective/auth-kit/README.md

 The client provides methods for managing authentication:
 - `requestCode(email)`: Initiates the email verification process.
 - `verifyEmail(email, code)`: Verifies the user's email with the provided code.
-- `logout()`: Logs out the current user and clears the client state.
-Your application should handle any post-logout actions like clearing storage or navigation.
+- `logout()`: Logs out the current user and clears the session.
+For web apps, the worker middleware will automatically create a new anonymous session.
+For mobile apps, you'll need to handle token cleanup and client state reset manually.
 - `refresh()`: Refreshes the session token.
 Only works if a refresh token was provided during initialization.

 ### 🖥️ auth-kit/worker